SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/intro.md

 The Document Assembly Line helps people build open-source access-to-justice tools and resources for court forms, online guided interviews, and e-filing.
 We also provide affordable Docassemble hosting and e-filing tools for courts and legal aid organizations.

 The Document Assembly Line is supported by the [Legal Innovation and Technology Lab (LIT Lab)](https://suffolklitlab.org/) at [Suffolk University Law School](https://www.suffolk.edu/law/) and a community of courts, orgs, and volunteers.
+[Our community goals and practices](/docs/get_started/community_practices.md) describe the collaborative environment we aim to foster.

 ## Background